iterate-ch/docs/cryptomator/index.md

 File transfers require you to unlock the vault again unless you have chosen to save your vault passphrase in the keychain.

+### Renaming

+Make sure that the vault is locked before it gets renamed.
+Otherwise the vault will be changed to a normal folder.
+Using [Smart Synchronization](../mountainduck/connect/sync.md) mode an additional vault with the original name will appear.

 ## Browser

 You can open and browse multiple vaults on a server in a single browser window.
 For each vault to be opened you will be prompted to enter your passphrase to decrypt the filenames.
 Decrypted filenames when browsing a vault will show a padlock overlay icon.